FabienFP/07-Course-Project/README.md

 # STEP 3: base model
-We choice the Resnet50 model pre-train
+We choice the Resnet34 model pre-train

 # SETP 4 : improve the model
-mprove with
+improve with
         - Data Augmentation
         - Drop Out in the last layer
         - Fit with Regularization to improve training and reduce overfitting :
-                1- Learning Rate Schduling
+                1- Learning Rate Scheduling
                 2- Weight decay
                 3- Gradient clipping